eosnetworkfoundation/grant-framework/applications/genereos-testing-libraries.md

 This application is to support an existing proposal put forward on [Pomelo](https://pomelo.io/grants/sclibraries) to reach its funding and therefore product/feature objectives..

-As highlighted in the [CORE+ Blue Paper](https://medium.com/eos-network-foundation/core-blue-paper-80c26db532b6), smart contract unit-testing and code validation is an essential part of the modern software development process and it is seriously lacking in the EOS and EOSIO development world.
+As highlighted in the [CORE+ Blue Paper](https://medium.com/eos-network-foundation/core-blue-paper-80c26db532b6), smart contract testing is an essential part of the modern software development process and it is seriously lacking in the EOS and EOSIO development world.
 There are two main tools that are limited in functionality that have been developed by the community for this purpose but sadly they have been abandoned and are no longer fit for purpose due to a lack of funding and their uncompetitiveness in the wider market.

 **Existing tools**